ehlesp/smallab-k8s-pve-guide/G026 - K3s cluster setup 09 ~ Setting up a kubectl client for remote access.md

 ## Opening the `6443` port in the K3s server node

-This is the moment for opening the `6443` port on the external IPs of your K3s server node:
+This is the moment for opening the `6443` port on the external IP of your K3s server node:

 1. Login into your Proxmox VE web console, then browse to the `Datacenter > Firewall > Security Group` page.
-Add to the `k3s_srvrs_net0_in` security group the following rule.
+Add to the `k3s_srvrs_net0_in` security group the following rule:

     - Type `in`, Action `ACCEPT`, Protocol `tcp`, Source `local_network_ips`, Dest. port `6443`, Comment `K3s API server port open externally for LAN kubectl clients`.